top of page

 Israeli Snack Bites from the Hebrew/Gregorian Calendar:

-• Calendar meet-ups: Hanukkah (Jewish) and Christmas (Christian), sometimes overlap.
+when Hanukkah (Jewish) and Christmas (Christian), meet (and sometimes even coincide).

-• Concepts from the Hebrew Calendar: "Lo Kol Yom Purim" (It's not Purim every day - meaning "don't expect a party every day").
+• Calendar Idioms: "Lo Kol Yom Purim" (It's not Purim every day - meaning "don't expect a party every day").
+"Partzuf Tisha B'Av" (A Tisha B'Av face - describing a gloomy or sorrowful expression).
 April Fool's Day.
-"Partzuf Tisha B'Av" (Tisha B'Av face - meaning a gloomy face).

 Historical Bits

-The Civil Calendar was brought to the Land of Israel by the British, who conquered the land in the early 20th century.
-They pushed aside the Muslim calendar, which was customary here during the Turkish rule, and introduced the calendar accepted throughout the Empire and the Western world.
+The Civil Calendar was introduced to the Land of Israel by the British, who conquered the land in the early 20th century.
+They displaced the Muslim calendar, which had been customary here during the Turkish rule, and implemented the calendar used throughout the Empire and the Western world.

-The calendar took hold and couldn't be moved even after the British left and a Hebrew state was established.
-The founders of the state set the Hebrew date as a standard of heritage and symbol.
+This calendar took root and remained immovable even after the British departed and the State of Israel was established.
+The founders of the state established the Hebrew date as a standard of heritage and a symbol.
 Just a little.
-Not too prominent and not interfering with the synchronization of our daily routine with the rest of the world.
+Not too prominent, and never interfering with the synchronization of our daily routine with the rest of the world.

-Over the years, there were those who tried to completely abolish the connection to the Gregorian date, and conversely, there were those who demanded to establish it in all areas of life.
-But life is stronger than all the lobbyists of various kinds, and we are left with a strange mix, so Israeli, so Jewish, unlike any other country in the world.
+Over the years, some have tried to completely abolish the connection to the Gregorian date, while others demanded its exclusive use in all areas of life.
+But life is stronger than lobbyists of any kind, leaving us with this strange mix—so Israeli, so Jewish—unlike any other country in the world.

 More Historical Bits:

-• Until the establishment of the state, a special "rental year" was customary in the Jewish Yishuv for real estate, apartments, and shops, a remnant of the Turkish rule period.
-Tenants and landlords drew up rental agreements that began in the month of "Muharram," the first month of the Muslim calendar.
+Until the establishment of the state, (in 1948) a unique "rental year" was common in the Jewish Yishuv for real estate and business leases—a remnant of the Turkish era.
+This practice persisted throughout the British Mandate period, with tenants and landlords continuing to sign agreements beginning in the month of "Muharram," the first month of the Muslim calendar

-• Until 1987, a fiscal year was customary in Israel, beginning on April 1st and ending on March 31st.
-All financial matters, including the state budget, company balance sheets, and annual income tax reports, ran between these months.
+Until 1987, Israel followed a fiscal year that began on April 1st and ended on March 31st.
+All financial affairs—including the state budget, corporate balance sheets, and annual income tax reports—were managed according to this cycle.

 This is part of "The Israeli Story 1948-2025" project.